 For the goat cheese, go with something that's semi-firm or one that's soft and crumbly.
 The important thing is the tangy flavor that goat cheese brings to the dish.

 A vegetarian dish that involves grilled vegetables and goat cheese isn't anything new.
-In fact, it's far from it and maybe even a little boring.
-This tart, however, is a totally different story, and the farthest thing from boring.
-It's fun, surprisingly delightful, and a surefire crowd pleaser.
+This tart, however, is the farthest thing from boring.
+It's fun, surprisingly delightful, and a surefire crowd-pleaser.

-Perhaps it's the way it's prepared, sprinkling some ground coriander over the veggies before roasting.
-Or the way it's prepared, layering the vegetables one by one, inside an impressive (yet so easy to make) phyllo bowl.
-And of course, there's the layer of caramelized onions and crumbled goat cheese over the top
+Perhaps it's the way it's prepared (sprinkling some ground coriander over the veggies before roasting), or the way it's presented (layering the vegetables one by one, inside an impressive phyllo bowl).
+And of course, there's the layer of caramelized onions and crumbled goat cheese over the top.

-You can serve this tart as an appetizer, as I did at our recent office Friendsgiving, though it also makes a nice entree for lunch or a light dinner, along with a side salad.
+You can serve this tart as an appetizer, as I did at our recent office Friendsgiving, but it also makes a nice entrée for lunch or a light dinner, along with a side salad.

 2 medium white or yellow onions